wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/visa/what-is-visa.md

 read_more: '.'
 ---
 ## What it is
 Visa is a major credit card service provider worldwide using the Visa network.
-Consumers will be able to pay merchants for goods or services using the Visa credit card in both physical and online stores.
+Customers will be able to pay merchants for goods or services using the Visa credit card in both physical and online stores.

 | Payment type   | [Payment flow](https://docs.multisafepay.com/faq/api/difference-between-direct-and-redirect)      | Countries | Currencies | Refund options  | [Recurring](https://docs.multisafepay.com/tools/recurring-payments)   | [Chargebacks](https://docs.multisafepay.com/faq/chargebacks)   |
 |----------------|-------------------|-----------|------------|------------------|------------|---------------|